 If you have ever felt stuck in your mind, replaying the same thought so many times that it almost feels like it has taken over your body, then you already know what the neuroscience of obsession feels like from the inside.
-Most people think obsession refers only to classic OCD patterns, but in my twenty-five years of clinical and coaching work, I have seen obsession show up in countless ways that have nothing to do with rituals or compulsions.
+Most people think obsession refers only to classic OCD patterns, but in my twenty-five years of clinical and work, I have seen obsession show up in countless ways that have nothing to do with rituals or compulsions.
 Obsession can live in your relationships, your career, your memories, your fears, your ambitions, and even in your sense of identity.

 As a neuroscientist and founder of MindLAB, I have spent decades studying how obsession is wired into the brain and how those circuits can be unwired.
 The neuroscience of obsession is both simple and profoundly complex.
 It explains why your brain grabs onto certain thoughts, why it refuses to release them, and why some people struggle with obsessive loops far more than others.
 The more you understand these patterns, the more you realize obsession is not a sign of weakness or a personality flaw.
 It is a brain pattern that formed through experience, learning, stress, and emotional intensity.
 And because it is a brain pattern, it can be changed.